 The 5-foot-11 inch freshman kept playing.
 By lunchtime, he had a migraine.
 Despite the throbbing, he recalled the concussion awareness seminar at the Manning Passing Academy he had attended just nine weeks earlier in August 2011.
 He asked to see the school nurse.

 For the remainder of the week, Hardegree lingered in his darkened bedroom waiting for the headaches and other symptoms to subside.
 It didn’t happen.
 In fact, he saw double when throwing the football to his dad on Sunday.

-The next morning his mother scheduled him to see William Mosi Jones, M.D., a sports concussion specialist affiliated with the Memorial Hermann IRONMAN Sports Medicine Institute.
-Dr. Jones confirmed a concussion and advised cognitive rest since brain-stimulating activities can worsen symptoms.
+The next morning his mother scheduled him to see the sports concussion specialists affiliated with the Memorial Hermann IRONMAN Sports Medicine Institute.
+The team confirmed a concussion and advised cognitive rest since brain-stimulating activities can worsen symptoms.

 “I couldn’t do anything that required visual stimulation for longer than 20 minutes,” said Hardegree.

 The team also ordered a weekly ImPACT® (Immediate Post-Concussion Assessment and Cognitive Testing) to compare against Hardegree’s baseline test performed before the season started.
 ImPACT measures subtle changes in brain function, helping track recovery after a concussion.

 By mid-November, Hardegree returned to school, but only for half-days.
 Teachers made accommodations to help the straight-A student.
 By Christmas, all seemed well.

 Returning to school full-time in January 2012, Hardegree struggled academically, even with tutoring.
 He also had problems preparing for his school’s baseball tryouts for the spring 2012 season.